 The data have identified contaminants of concern.
 A "contaminant of concern" is a contaminant that is sufficiently present in frequency and concentration in the environment to require evaluation for remedial action.
 Not all contaminants identified on the property are contaminants of concern.
 The nature and extent of contamination and environmental media requiring action are summarized below.
 Additionally, the RI Report contains a full discussion of the data.
 The contaminant(s) of concern identified at this site is/are:

-benz(a)anthracene benzo(b)fluoranthene benzo(a)pyrene

-dibenz[a,h]anthracene arsenic
+arsenic benzo(a)pyrene dibenz[a,h]anthracene mercury